 There is also increasing evidence that suggests leaving untreated periodontal diseases for too long can lead to general health problems later on down the line.
 There is on-going research that links diseases such as diabetes, osteoporosis, strokes, heart/cardiovascular diseases, as well as premature births in mothers with periodontal problems.

 Gum disease is linked to smoking

 Those that regularly smoke are believed to be at much higher risk of having periodontal problems in comparison to non-smokers.
 Doctors and other medical specialists are becoming increasingly aware of the need for periodontal treatment before suggesting alternative medical treatment.

-We have a specialist trained periodontist here at Meadows Dental Care in Peterborough, who if fully trained and qualified to diagnose and treat any periodontal problems.
-So, if you are currently noticing or struggling with any of the above symptoms or suspect you may need specialistic treatment in periodontics, then get in touch with us today.
+We have a Peterborough periodontists specialist here at Meadows Dental Care.
+They are our very own expert who is fully trained and qualified to diagnose and treat any periodontal problems that you may have.
+So, if you are currently noticing major signs, struggling with any of the above symptoms, or suspect you may need a periodontics treatment in the UK, then get in touch with us today.